 A cosigner’s credit worthiness can not only determine whether a student can get a private student loan, but, in many cases, can also help the borrower obtain a better rate.

-Lenders on the Credible platform are currently offering fixed-rate private student loans at rates as low as 4 percent, and variable-rate loans starting at 2.20 percent.
-Those rates are for borrowers or cosigners with excellent credit.
-The annual percentage rate on fixed-rate private student loans can exceed 10 percent.
+As of July, 2016, lenders on the Credible platform were offering fixed-rate private student loans at rates as low as 4 percent, and variable-rate loans starting at 2.20 percent.
+Those rates were for borrowers or cosigners with excellent credit.
+The annual percentage rate (APR) on fixed-rate private student loans can exceed 10 percent.

 Undergraduate students using the Credible platform to request quotes for private loans with a cosigner qualified for loans with interest rates averaging 5.37 percent.
 Without a cosigner, undergraduates qualified for loans with interest rates averaging 7.46 percent (those averages include quotes for both variable-rate and fixed-rate loans).